shing-yu/edge-link/README-EN.md

 | `SITE_TITLE` | No | Custom title for the homepage. |
 | `SITE_SUBTITLE` | No | Custom subtitle for the homepage. |

-### 5. Finalize
+### 5. Redeploy
-Save your settings and redeploy the project.
+Go to the **Build Deployment** page, and click More - Redeploy on the right side of the latest deployment record.

+### 6. Other Configurations
+Bind domain name, etc.

 ## 🛠 Usage